BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    "Now when he reached the foot of the hill, he turned again towards the sea, and he saw his ship approaching the harbour, and upon her prow the mariners, the men of his own land.
+    "He saw his ship approaching the harbour, and upon her prow the mariners, the men of his own land.
     And his soul cried out to them, and he said:
     Sons of my ancient mother, you riders of the tides, How often have you sailed in my dreams."